alanbernstein/blog/content/posts/benford.md

 ![Figure 2: Linear-uniform random data](/img/benford/figure2.png)
 _Figure 2: Linear-uniform random data_

+This is a set of three views of another random data set, following a linear-uniform distribution.

 - 2a shows that linear-uniform data follows a constant trend, when viewed in the linear domain.
 - 2b shows that linear-uniform data follows an exponentially-increasing trend, when viewed in the logarithmic domain.